ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 #### A group of actions that are used for AYON Administration.

-### Sync to Avalon
+### Sync to AYON
 * Entity types: Project, Typed Context
 * User roles: Pypeclub, Administrator, Project manager

-Synchronization to Avalon is key process to keep AYON data updated.
-Action updates selected entities (Project, Shot, Sequence, etc.) and all nested entities to Avalon database.
+Synchronization to AYON is key process to keep AYON data updated.
+Action updates selected entities (Project, Shot, Sequence, etc.) and all nested entities to AYON database.
 If action is successfully finished [Sync Hier Attrs](#sync-hier-attrs) action is triggered.

-There are 2 versions of **Sync to Avalon**, first labeled as **server** second as **local**.
+There are 2 versions of **Sync to AYON**, first labeled as **server** second as **local**.
 * **server** version will be processed with [event server](module_ftrack.md#event-server)
 * **local** version will be processed with user's AYON tray application